ibm-cloud-docs/openshift/openshift_limitations.md

 ## Service limitations
 {: #tech_limits}

 Red Hat OpenShift on IBM Cloud comes with the following service limitations.
+Keep in mind that the [classic](#classic_limits) cluster limitations also apply.
 {: shortdesc}

 | Category | Description |